meh/cancer/README.md

 rustup install nightly
 ```

-then you can install it with Cargo.
+Then you can install it with Cargo.

 ```shell
 cargo +nightly install --force --git https://github.com/meh/cancer